abhabongse/xelatex-tenth/README.md

-# latex-tenth
+# LaTeX Template: English and Thai

-LaTeX document class which sets up a workflow by loading various packages and defining utility commands.
+LaTeX Template: English and Thai (documentclass: **tenth**) provides a workflow by loading various packages and defining utility commands.

+## License

+This LaTeX document class is released under MIT License.
+You may do whatever you wish with this template document class as long as you will not hold me liable and give me proper credit (perhaps in source file, not in the compiled file).